komali2/blog/content/posts/bootcamp-job-search.md

 properly.
 That doesn't mean you shouldn't deploy until it's "done."
 A work in progress is also great to talk about.

-Beyond a massive copy-cat project like the above, you could also build something small one-off projects as a study in a given technology.
+Beyond a massive copy-cat project like the above, you could also build some small one-off projects as a study in a given technology.
 For example, I built [Soft But What Word Count](https://bigquery-test-243517.appspot.com/) to learn how to talk to Google BigQuery for a project at work.
 Now if somebody wanted to know if used BigQuery before, I can just point to that link.
-You could do this to learn a framework, an API, a testing suite, a build process (i.e. using Make instead of Gulp**, or whatever you can think of.
+You could do this to learn a framework, an API, a testing suite, a build process (i.e. using Make instead of Gulp), or whatever you can think of.

 ### How to Show Off What You've Built
 If you go through the effort of building a project, you should ensure this work